FredX123/sso-demo/backend/docs/CONTEXT.md

+- OKTA: CURRENTLY using **two** Web Apps (frontoffice + backoffice)
+- NEXT STEP: consolidate to **one** OKTA Web App shared by frontoffice and backoffice
+- GATEWAY: still responsible for resolving appKey from route (/api/frontoffice/**, /api/backoffice/**) and NOT from OKTA client id

 # 🧩 SSO Demo – Context Summary

 This repository demonstrates a **modular SSO architecture** built with **Spring Boot 3.5.x** and **Angular 19**, using **Okta** for authentication and **Spring Cloud Gateway + Redis** for authorization caching.